 - Built-in token swap has some geo-restrictions

-The Crypto.com DeFi Wallet is an excellent choice for users who are starting their journey into decentralized finance.
-Defi wallets give users full control over their digital assets and private key, which they are responsible for safekeeping.
-They also allow users to swap cryptos on a 1-to-1 basis and access a wide range of tools to earn passive income on the crypto they already own — features that are unavailable to regular, custodial wallets.
+The Crypto.com DeFi Wallet is an excellent choice for users starting their journey into decentralized finance.
+Defi wallets give users complete control over their digital assets and private key, which they are responsible for safekeeping.
+This type of wallet also has features not available for regular, custodial wallets, including one-to-one crypto swaps and a wide range of tools for users to earn passive income on the crypto they already own.

 As with other exchanges that feature both a custodial and non-custodial wallet, it’s important to make the distinction between the two.
-The Crypto.com DeFi Wallet may be downloaded and used for users’ day-to-day crypto activities without making an account on Crypto.com’s exchange.
+You can download the Crypto.com DeFi Wallet and use it for your day-to-day crypto activities without having to create an account on Crypto.com’s exchange platform.

-We’d also like to remind consumers that decentralized finance products and services do carry significant risks, and should be engaged prudently.
+Consumers should be aware that decentralized finance products and services carry significant risks and should be engaged prudently.

 Other highlights include: